-CREATING Introduction Integrated Building Reducing Shaping a Creating Annexes SHARED ECONOMIC and Leadership Strategy for Value Sustainable Cities and Environmental Impact Fair, Safe and Inclusive Shared Economic Assurance Statements GRI Content Index AND SOCIAL VALUE Statements Creation Communities Workplace and Social Value • Glossary
+Introduction and Leadership Statements Integrated Strategy for Value Creation Building Sustainable Cities and Communities Reducing Environmental Impact Shaping a Fair, Safe and Inclusive Workplace Creating Shared Economic and Social Value

-TRADE AND INDUSTRY ASSOCIATIONS
+TRADE AND INDUSTRY ASSOCIATIONS1

 In furthering the sustainability cause at home and abroad, CDL's Senior Management has been generously contributing time and expertise through their respective appointments at various industry bodies and civil society organisations.
 CDL will continue to partner with the industry and form collaborations in support of the Singapore Government's agenda of becoming a smart, sustainable, and inclusive nation.